onlyoneaman/minidev-tools/README.md

-## Mini Tools
+## MiniDev Tools

-This is a simple project to create a mini tools which are often used.
+This is a project to create minidev tools which are often used.

-You can checkout it here [Mini Tools](https://tools.amankumar.ai/)
+You can checkout it here [Minidev.Tools](https://minidev.tools)

 ### Author